apalache-mc/apalache/docs/src/apalache/running.md

 * Special parameters:

   - `--max-run=NUM`: but produce up to `NUM` simulation runs (unless `--max-error` errors have been found), default: `100`
+  - `--seed=NUM`: use a nonnegative random seed for reproducible transition selection.
+This is equivalent to `--tuning-options=search.simulation.seed=NUM`, except that `--seed` takes priority when both are supplied.
+When no simulation seed is set, the random number generator uses its default initialization.

 ### <a id="supplying-jvm-arguments"></a> 1.3.
 Supplying JVM arguments